 The primitive filament in our systems is the DNA nanotube.
 DNA nanotubes are composed of primitive monomers about the size of actin or tubulin.
 We've built nanostructures called seeds that direct nucleation of nanotubes by serving as templates for nanotube growth (cartoon movie at right) under conditions where nanotubes will not nucleate efficiently otherwise.
 This control over nanotube nucleation allows us to construct architectures by assembling nanostructures that present multiple sites from which nanotubes can nucleate to form architectures.
 These structures make it possible to assemble flexible and rigid nanotube architectures.
 The ability to tune the shape of junctions will allow the construction of a diverse array of building blocks for micron-scale architectures.

 The molecular components of the cytoskeleton are also organized by gene expression programs and signal transduction processes that control the abundance and activity of each type of component.
-The DNA complexes that make up these architectures are designed so that single DNA oligonculeotides can activate or deactivate components.
+The DNA complexes that make up these architectures are designed so that single DNA oligonucleotides can activate or deactivate components.
 This design feature allows us to use molecular circuits to orchestrate more complex assembly programs.
 We are investigating how to design these programs to enable complex switching of structures from one state to another, and to design a single mixture of components that can form multiple types of molecular machines and devices in response to different environmental signals.

 Lithography has given us the ability to take an exact spatial arrangement of circuits, etc., and produce a result that exactly fits that specification.
 Likewise, scaffolded DNA-origami has allowed the production of beautiful nanoscale shapes to order: smiling faces, Trojan horses, maps of the Western hemisphere and even giant "buckeyballs".
-But what do you do if what you know what the thing you want to make should do -- maybe act as a wire between two devices -- but not exactly the size and shape it needs to be to do that?
+But what do you do if you know what the thing you want to make should do -- maybe act as a wire between two devices -- but not exactly the size and shape it needs to be to do that?
 In biology, the specification for complex objects is often imprecise.
 Structures can either be somewhat random, or more interestingly, details of the environment where the organism grows determine exact feature shapes.
 Trees, for example, grow branches towards light.

 We are researching ways to assemble nanostructures where information from the environment provides a guide for what to build, and the design of the assembly process leads to the creation of a structure with the desired functionality.
 We recently developed a mechanism for self-assembling nanostructured "bridges" that self-assemble to connect two molecular landmarks (image at right).
 This type of "self-wiring" process could one day be used to build nanowires on circuits where today they are threaded by machines or even manually, to repair broken circuits or to wire cells together.

-Biological cells are able to respond in different, complex ways to many different stimuli because of a network of molecular csensors and circuits that process information from the sensors and direct a response.
+Biological cells are able to respond in different, complex ways to many different stimuli because of a network of molecular sensors and circuits that process information from the sensors and direct a response.
 We envision that synthetic, networked molecular sensors and reaction cascades could one day enable materials to have the same functionality.
-Imagine if in response the touch of a fly on a surface triggered the folding of a trap to capture it, followed by a controlled digestion process in imitation of a Venus fly trap.
+Imagine if in response the touch of a fly on a surface triggered the folding of a trap to capture it, followed by a controlled digestion process in imitation of a Venus flytrap.
 In addition to building materials and molecular components that can respond to oligonucleotide signals by changing their activity or conformation, we are building molecular networks to interpret environmental stimuli and control how and when those signals are released.
 One example of a non-trivial response is a delay mechanism.
 Here a reaction starts to release a signal, but only after a waiting period is over.
 We've constructed a simple molecular delay circuit whose delay time and release rates can be independently tuned.
 Multiple delay systems that release different oligonucleotide signals can also operate in parallel.
 We've also designed circuits for a temporal release program where signal release is switched on and off periodically.

 Chemical patterns can act as blueprints in biology, directing the growth of organisms.
 For instance, striped patterns of mRNA in the fruit fly embryo determine which cells develop into the head, the abdomen, the thorax, etc.